Ukraine's arms firms walk tightrope between Kiev and Moscow

 "It is complete madness to manufacture products for the Russian Federation which will later be used against us, and the prime minister has already decided that we are stopping military cooperation with Russia," Yarema said in April.

-It was unclear whether the call was meant only to prevent future contracts or also to stop the fulfillment of contracts that had already been concluded.
+It was unclear whether the call was meant only to prevent future contracts or also to stop the fulfilment of contracts that had already been concluded.

 Pukhov said that before the moratorium, around 70 percent of Ukraine's arms exports were traditionally shipped to Russia - everything from rockets for missiles to engines for helicopters - making Russia a crucial market for Ukrainian industry.

-The Ukrainian defense industry is so important that Russian lawmakers sent a suggestion to Deputy Prime Minister Dmitry Rogozin, who is responsible for Russia's arms industry, that Russia write off Ukraine's $3.5 billion debt for natural gas in exchange for giving Moscow shares in its defense industries.
+The Ukrainian defence industry is so important that Russian lawmakers sent a suggestion to Deputy Prime Minister Dmitry Rogozin, who is responsible for Russia's arms industry, that Russia write off Ukraine's $3.5 billion debt for natural gas in exchange for giving Moscow shares in its defence industries.

 The deputy chairman of the parliament's committee on budget and taxes, Oksana Dmitrieva, said she had not yet received an answer from Rogozin, but expected to by the end of the month.

-The moratorium on Ukraine's exports to Russia has thrown a wrench into Russia's plans to spend more than $600 billion on new arms and equipment to modernize its military by 2020.
+The moratorium on Ukraine's exports to Russia has thrown a wrench into Russia's plans to spend more than $600 billion on new arms and equipment to modernise its military by 2020.

 That will include 2,300 new tanks, 1,200 new helicopters, 15 new ships and 28 submarines.

-Russia's defense industry has been forced to look at various options to recoup the losses it will suffer by being cut off from Ukraine's defense industry, including turning to China for more parts and components.
+Russia's defence industry has been forced to look at various options to recoup the losses it will suffer by being cut off from Ukraine's defence industry, including turning to China for more parts and components.

-"Ukraine has been an important partner in Russia's military modernization, and there is not yet a clear picture on the part of the Russian government on how to deal with that," said Pavel Baev, a defense analyst at Peace Research Institute Norway.
+"Ukraine has been an important partner in Russia's military modernisation, and there is not yet a clear picture on the part of the Russian government on how to deal with that," said Pavel Baev, a defence analyst at Peace Research Institute Norway.

 Putin has also said Russia's arms industry should be entirely self sufficient, a goal that he said would take a little more than two years to complete.

-A trade pact between Putin and former Moscow-backed Ukrainian president Viktor Yanukovich included a provision to ensure cooperation between Russian and Ukrainian defense firms.
+A trade pact between Putin and former Moscow-backed Ukrainian president Viktor Yanukovich included a provision to ensure cooperation between Russian and Ukrainian defence firms.

 The agreement would have been likely to employ thousands more workers across Ukraine and particularly in the eastern part of the country, where unemployment is as high as 8.2 percent in Donetsk, above the national average of 7.7 percent.